Garage Ventilation Options: Which One Is The Best For You

 Is it necessary to ventilate a garage?

-By building code it is not necessary to ventilate a garage.
+By the building code, it is not necessary to ventilate a garage.
 However, EPA (Environmental Protection Agency) recommends that garages be ventilated (source).

 If you don’t want to ventilate your garage, that is totally fine.
 Then why would anybody want to do it?